docwho2/java-connect-lex-chatgpt/README.md

 ## Background

 This project demonstrates an integration of [Amazon Connect](https://aws.amazon.com/pm/connect/) to [OpenAI ChatGPT](https://openai.com/product/chatgpt) in both English and Spanish via an [AWS Lex Bot](https://aws.amazon.com/pm/lex/).
-There are some examples out there in NodeJS and Python that demonstrate a basic integration with some screen shots, but not a fully working example (with chat context) that can be easily deployed via CloudFormation, including the call flow itself and the glue to bring it together with minimal console interaction.
+There are some examples available in NodeJS and Python that demonstrate a basic integration with some screen shots, but there isn't a fully working example (with chat context) that can be easily deployed via CloudFormation, including the call flow itself and the glue to bring it together with minimal console interaction.

 The basic strategy is to deploy a normal LexV2 Bot with intents to handle a couple cases (like help, talk to someone, and hanging up on the caller) and use the
 [AMAZON.FallbackIntent](https://docs.aws.amazon.com/lexv2/latest/dg/built-in-intent-fallback.html) with a [Lambda CodeHook](https://docs.aws.amazon.com/lexv2/latest/dg/paths-code-hook.html)
 to send requests to ChatGPT and also maintain the Chat session so you can interact just like the web client.
-An example being, you ask "What is the biggest lake in MN", then subsequently you ask "how deep is it".
-Because all your prompts are saved to a [Dyanamo DB Table](https://aws.amazon.com/dynamodb/) as you interact, the context is maintained and ChatGPT knows the context of each question.
+For example, you can ask "What is the biggest lake in MN", then subsequently you ask "how deep is it".
+Because all your prompts are saved to a [Dynamo DB Table](https://aws.amazon.com/dynamodb/) as you interact, the context is maintained and ChatGPT knows the context of each question.
 The project uses your callerID and today's date for session context.
-So you can ask a question, hang up, call back, and ChatGPT will still have the context of what you said in the prior call.
+So, you can ask a question, hang up, call back, and ChatGPT will still have the context of what you said in the prior call.
 When you call the next day, you are starting with a fresh context.

-Because tearing down and building Connect instances is rate limited and can lock you out for 30 days, you will need to pass in an instance ID of an existing Amazon Connect instance to deploy this project.
+Because tearing down and building Connect instances is rate-limited and can lock you out for 30 days, you will need to pass in an instance ID of an existing Amazon Connect instance to deploy this project.
 You will also need to allocate a phone number and associate it with the created call flow.
-You can of course use an existing phone number in your instance and temporarily point it at the "connect-chatgpt-gptflow".
-If you are deploying this, the assumption would be you are familiar enough with Amazon Connect to bring up an instance and allocate a phone number or you already have an existing instance.
+You can, of course, use an existing phone number in your instance and temporarily point it at the "connect-chatgpt-gptflow".
+If you are deploying this, the assumption would be that you are familiar enough with Amazon Connect to bring up an instance and allocate a phone number or you already have an existing instance.
 You will also need an [OpenAI API key](https://platform.openai.com/account/api-keys) saved to [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)
 (OPENAI_API_KEY is the default in the template).

-Other Features:
+Other features:
 - Use of [Static Prompts](https://docs.aws.amazon.com/connect/latest/adminguide/setup-prompts-s3.html) defined in the CloudFormation itself.
   Polly is fast inside Connect, but static prompts from S3 will provide lower latency for playback.
 - Background lookup of call data that doesn't block the call flow waiting on a result.
 - Multilingual support.
 Spanish and English are supported, but another language supported by Lex and ChatGPT should be easy to implement.
 - Lex Intents:
-  - About/Help - Static prompt that describes the project.
+  - About/Help - A static prompt that describes the project.
   - Transfer - Transfer the call to a person (or mention the first name configured in the template).
-  - Hang Up - Play a good bye prompt and terminate the call when caller indicates they are done.
+  - Hang Up - Play a goodbye prompt and terminate the call when caller indicates they are done.

 Other goals of the project (technical focus):
 - SAM CloudFormation for all the components in play (`sam build` and then `sam deploy`) for simple deployment of the project.
-- Use of the to be released [V4 Java Event Objects](https://github.com/aws/aws-lambda-java-libs/tree/85837fa301a83f89bbb09683c35aa5df1077b7d4) instead of dealing with raw JSON for LexV2 Events.
+- Use of the to-be-released [V4 Java Event Objects](https://github.com/aws/aws-lambda-java-libs/tree/85837fa301a83f89bbb09683c35aa5df1077b7d4) instead of dealing with raw JSON for LexV2 Events.
-- Use of the [Dynamo DB Enhanced client](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/ddb-en-client-doc-api.html) to save Java Objects.
+- Use of the [Dynamo DB Enhanced client](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/ddb-en-client-doc-api.html) to save Java objects.
-- Generate Prompts with Polly and use SOX to convert them in a Lambda (a project in and of itself!).
+- Generate prompts with Polly and use SOX to convert them in a Lambda (a project in and of itself!).
 - Use of [SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html) to reduce latency (which is important for a voice interface) on Lambda Functions.
-- Dynamic Creation of the Connect Flow based on CloudFormation.
+- Dynamic creation of the Connect Flow based on CloudFormation.
-- To simply provide a full working example in Java using the best available API's:
+- To simply provide a fully working example in Java using the best available API's:
   - [openai-java](https://github.com/TheoKanning/openai-java)

 ## Architecture